BabylonJS/BabylonNative/Documentation/DebugRenderedFrameMetal.md

 Top right: result of the draw call for all the bound render targets Bottom right: debug output

-As RenderDoc, you debug by inspectin draw calls; where resources are commited to rasterize triangles.
+As with RenderDoc, you can debug by inspecting draw calls; where resources are commited to rasterize triangles.
 Inputs streams (positions, UV, normals) are transformed by the vertex shader to produce (usualy) screen space streams.
 Those streams are used to render triangles where each pixel passes trough a fragment shader that returns a color.
 Vertex and fragment shaders processing are parametrized by uniforms (matrices that convert from world space to screen space, light position and orientation, ...)